lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 When the time comes to customise the mapping, you generally lose compile-time feedback and type safety because you end up using strings to designate properties and/or are required to add some XML configuration and/or need to write some obscure implementation of a framework specific interface.

 You can then forget about refactoring your bean classes and having the mapping code updated consistently by your IDE.
-Also forget about the compiler telling you than by changing the type of this property, your bean mapping code is now incorrect.
+Also forget about the compiler telling you that by changing the type of this property, your bean mapping code now fails to execute.

-Some tool such as [ModelMapper](http://modelmapper.org/) solve this problem, but at the cost of very complexe and verbose technical solutions.
-It is way simpler to just write the bean mapping code from the beginning and everyone will understand it.
+Some tool such as [ModelMapper](http://modelmapper.org/) provide a solution to this problem, but at the cost of very complexe and verbose technical solutions.
+It is way simpler to just write the bean mapping code from the beginning.
+In addition, everyone will understand it just by looking at it.

+### immutability is not a prime citizen

+Designing immutable bean whever possible is a big constraint but it solves many issue in the long run.

+Unfortunatly, immutable bean are not well supported by bean mapping framework, notably because:

+* it involves bean not having setters (basic requirement of property based framework)
+    - immutable beans only have constructors to initialize their state or, better, builders
+    - both constructors and builders can hardly be automatically mapped
+* also mapping tree of immutable bean requires to map beans bottom-up instead of the usual top-bottom way
+    - children of immutable bean must be created before their parent

 ### you can't investigate how mapping actually occurs